Setting your camera for ecommerce photos

 That’s it ! – all your photos will now have consistent colour, but if you do close ups you will need to brighten the image a bit as above by changing the (4) aperture and then (2) ISO to compensate for the change you just made: As one goes up, the other has to come down.
 Practice this in a quiet moment and jot down your settings.

-TIP: Make a note of your manual camera settings if you use a consistent ‘set’ and lighting to photograph your ETSY items.
-Use them each time and you’ll soon be producing consistent-colour photos every time !
+TIPS: Make a note of your manual camera settings if you use a consistent ‘set’ and lighting to photograph your ETSY items.
+Use them each time and you’ll soon be producing consistent-colour photos every time!
+A tripod will allow you to photograph batches of photos very quickly.
+If you don’t have a decent camera, small adaptors are available to hold your Smartphone on a tripod although a ‘real’ camera will give you more options.

 Aperture Settings – how they affect your photo